Memba Bay

 Memba Bay (Baía de Memba) is a bay in Mozambique.
 It is located in Nampula Province, north of Fernao Veloso Bay, on the northern coast of Mozambique.

 Currently the bay is a popular scuba diving area, with numerous diving spots.

 Geography

 Memba Bay is open towards the east and is named after the town of Memba, Memba District, located in the bay.
-There are deep inlets in the southern shore of the inner bay, including Porto de Duarte Pedroso, one of the main harbours of Mozambique, and Porto de Bocage.
+There are deep inlets in the southern shore of the inner bay.